Ledger-Donjon/ledger-donjon.github.io/tools-suite.md

 Python module for managing the positions of physical actuators, such as CNCs, Corvus, or Newport.

-Also provides a simple User Interface.
+Also provides a simple User Interface to make easy and quick moves of actuators.

 [Repository](https://github.com/Ledger-Donjon/pystages/)

 </div>

 <div class="tool-card" markdown="1">

 #### pyPDM